srmds/CoreData-CRUD-Swift-5.0-example/README.md

 **Create**

-* Creates a new Managed object and persists to datastore.
+* Creates a new Managed object (Event) and persists to datastore.

 **Read**

-* Retrieves all event items stored in the persistence layer.
+* Retrieves all Event items, stored in the persistence layer.

-* Retrieve an event found by it's stored id.
+* Retrieve an Event, found by it's stored id.

-* Retrieves all event items stored in the persistence layer and sort it by Date.
+* Retrieves all Event items, stored in the persistence layer and sort it by Date.

 **Update**

-*  Update Event entity attribute values
+*  Update Event attribute values

 **Delete**

-* Delete all items of Entity: Event, from persistence layer.
+* Delete all Event items stored, from persistence layer.

-* Delete a single item of Entity: Event, from persistence layer.
+* Delete a single Event item stored, from persistence layer.

 ## TODO